Nintendo Fun Club: History

 Since the NES's launch in 1985, warehouse manager and gamer advocate Howard Phillips and marketer Gail Tilden had operated a consumer feedback campaign of insert cards within packages of Nintendo's hardware and games, and built a database of customer contact information with names and mailing addresses.
 Phillips started a free-of-charge gameplay advice hotline at Nintendo of America, with five or six counselors on staff.
 They wanted to consolidate this resource-intensive gameplay counseling into mass media form.
 Phillips said, "When we first launched the NES in 1985, we figured out very quickly that kids were just dying to get extra information about the games—not just new games that were coming out, but also how to play them."

 In 1987, Nintendo Fun Club was started at Nintendo of America by Gail Tilden and Fun Club President Howard Phillips, with the publication of the Nintendo Fun Club News.
-The newsletter's first four issues were delivered quarterly starting in late 1987, with the final three issues being bimonthly.
+The newsletter's first four issues were delivered quarterly starting in early 1987, with the final three issues being bimonthly.
 Phillips said, "Kids loved the magazine because it included screen shots.
 Pre-internet and VCRs, actually showing kids the games was the only way to explain how to do tricks.
 They couldn't just look it up online."